-&quot;Covered "contracts, grants, agreements, and funding mechanisms" are defined in paragraph (2) of Section 1229(i) of Pub.
-L. No. 110-181 as being- "any major contract, grant, agreement, or other funding mechanism that is entered into by any department or agency of the United States Government that involves the use of amounts appropriated or otherwise made available for the reconstruction of Afghanistan with any public or private sector entity for any of the following purposes:
+Covered "contracts grants, agreements, and funding mechanisms" are defined in paragraph (2) of Section 1229(i) of Pub.
+L. No. 110-181 as being- "any major contract, grant, agreements, and funding mechanisms that is entered into by any department or agency of the United States Government that involves the use of amounts appropri-ted or otherwise made available for the reconstruction of Afghanistan with any public or private sector entity for any of the following purposes: